 We’ll help you learn how to cook beans in the crock pot in a variety of ways.
 Crock Pot beans are perfect for meal planning!
 Beans are an affordable way to serve a crowd, and they freeze well for future meals.

 Beans pack in a great health punch without impacting your wallet too much.
-Dr. Oz explains that they’re high in the following nutrients:
+They’re high in the following nutrients, according to North Dakota State University:

 - B vitamins

-According to Livestrong, beans are a starchy vegetable that delivers plenty of carbohydrates.
+Beans are a starchy vegetable that delivers plenty of carbohydrates.
 That means that they can fuel you for the day.
 Because they’re high in fiber, they take longer to digest and won’t lead to a carb crash later.
 They balance blood sugar, which is a concern for some people when eating carbohydrates.

 Beans can also benefit you in other ways.
 They lower your cancer risk.
 This is due in large part to the antioxidants and fiber that they contain.
 The American Heart Association claims that eating beans may improve your cholesterol levels.

 Do Mexican-style black or pinto beans come to mind when you think of the legume?
 There are many other bean options that go well with different spices and flavors.
 Garbanzo, kidney, white, navy, lima and calico beans can be used.
 Black-eyed peas are another bean that’s great for crock pot bean meals.

-Lentils are also legumes, but they require different cooking methods that traditional beans.
-We have a recipe for a delicious crock pot lentil soup (coming soon).
+Lentils are also legumes, but they require different cooking methods than traditional beans.
+We have a recipe for a delicious crock pot lentil soup.

 Don’t miss my two delicious Crock Pot Chili recipes with a special tip for how to reduce gas from beans!

 Buying beans in a can is easy and convenient.
 However, canned beans have more sodium than dried beans.
 Our busy lifestyles often turn us off from cooking beans from scratch, though.
 Dried beans may require soaking or pre-cooking, which takes extra time.